myoung325/sma/README.md

 * Specifying "0.99999" in "imageCanvas.toBlob(blob => { resolve(blob) }, 'image/webp', 0.99999);" in aniamtor.js for higher frame image quality.
 * Changed selectable FPS range from 5fps to 30fps in single frame increments.

+Currently needing to be fixed:

+* The red progress line/dot when playing footage isn't rendering properly.

 Original README.md

 A simple tool for creating stop motion animation sequences using a webcam.